codex-academy/expressjs-auth/index.md

 ## Authorization

-Web applications needs a way of knowing which users are logged into the system and what these users can do.
-Authentication is the process of getting to know a user.
-This normally involves a username and a password.
-Authorization is the process of checking what a user can do once they are Authenticated in the system.

-Functionality in a system is normally assigned to roles, with roles being assigned to users.
+Functionality in a system is normally assigned to roles; roles are assigned to users.

 A user is identified as they log into the system.
-Once a identified, the system knows which roles are assigned to the user.
-The system use these roles to determine what a user can do.
+Once they are identified, the system knows which roles are assigned to the user.
+The system uses these roles to determine what a user can do.